Media Capture

 [session addInput:input];

-Create and Configure the Data Output
+Create and Configure the Video Data Output

 You use an AVCaptureVideoDataOutput object to process uncompressed frames from the video being captured.
 You typically configure several aspects of an output.
-For video, for example, you can specify the pixel format using the videoSettings property, and cap the frame rate by setting the minFrameDuration property.
+For video, for example, you can specify the pixel format using the videoSettings property and cap the frame rate by setting the minFrameDuration property.

 Create and configure an output for video data and add it to the session; cap the frame rate to 15 fps by setting the minFrameDuration property to 1/15 second: